 In Exodus, Pharaoh ordered the execution of all newborn male Israelites.
-Moses was spared as his sister intervened, and she later became his helper as he led their people to freedom.
+Moses was spared since his sister intervened, and she later became his helper as he led their people to freedom.
 Throughout the Bible, godly women played important roles.
 In "Brethren, We Have Met to Worship," such women are enjoined to pray for sinners and testify of His power to save.

 Sisters will you join and help us?

-Moses' sister aided him; Will you help the trembling mourners Who are struggling hard with sin?
-Tell them all about the Savior, Tell them that He will be found; Sisters, pray, and holy manna Will be showered all around.
+Moses' sister aided him;

+Will you help the trembling mourners

+Who are struggling hard with sin?

+Tell them all about the Savior,

+Tell them that He will be found;

+Sisters, pray, and holy manna

+Will be showered all around.

-In the beginning, "God created man in his own image ... male and female created he them" (Genesis 1:27).
-Evidently it takes the characteristics of both male and female to adequately reflect His image.
-Godly women are often the most effective in many situations in ministering to individual needs.
+In the beginning, "God created man in his own image... male and female created he them" (Genesis 1:27).
+As God's image bearers, godly women are equipped to minister to others, often being especially effective in attending to individual needs.
 In our hauntingly beautiful study hymn, such women are called to help trembling sinners convicted of and struggling with sin.

-Women often are the most powerful in prayer.
+Women can be powerful in prayer.
 Lasting fruit is borne in ladies' Bible studies and in children's Bible lessons taught by godly women.
 Many rescue missions, mission fields, and counseling rooms are primarily staffed by ladies unashamed of the gospel.
 Thankfully, God has chosen to shower "manna all around" through the ministry of godly Christian women.
 JDM